 The buyer’s journey is the process buyers go through to become aware of, consider, and decide to purchase your product or service.
 The journey consists of a three-step process.
 By adapting the website experience for each visitor based on their stage in this process, businesses can optimize the website experience and improve business metrics such as conversions or revenue.

 Here is a collection of canonical considerations and fundamentals that we recommend for achieving a successful web page conversion rate.
-Ultimately it will improve your performance and lead towards a healthy overall Buying Journey & Conversion Funnel.
+Ultimately it will improve your performance and lead to a healthy overall buyer’s journey & Conversion Funnel.

 When you don’t have a complete understanding of your audience, a disconnect is created between your business and your potential customers.
 For content marketers, this usually means you’re putting out content that your readers don’t necessarily relate to, which can cause you to lose engagement.